All The Data Facebook Collects - And How To Stop This

 Facebook tracks every click you make on its platform.
 Because you created a personal account you’ve given them your name, date of birth, and email address.
 If you use Facebook Messenger, they know your phone number too.
 In addition to these personal details, they have all your publicly shared messages, posted statuses, comments, and likes.

 In short, because you use their service, you’ve agreed to give Facebook your information.
 Facebook knows who you’ve added as a friend, friend requests you’ve received as well as who you message.
 Additionally, Facebook has access to and tracks the metadata attached to any files you upload to the platform.
-For example, they are able to determine your location from the metadata attached to the pictures you uploaded.
+For example, they are able to determine your location from the metadata attached to the pictures you upload.

 Whether you’re an active user or have never signed up for Facebook, the social media giant has managed to gain access to your data.
 One might say, we’ve all been Zucked!